pranaovs/college-notes/Semester-1/CS1009-Cyber_Security_Essentials/notes.md

 It is a fixed value which is assigned for a hardware.

 A laptop, for example, has two WiFi MAC addresses, one for wired NIC and one for wireless NIC.

+### Firewall

+A firewall blocks network access from outside the network to inside (or vice versa).
+It acts as a network barrier.

+A firewall blocks harmful activity from outside the network to inside.

+A firewall filters the incoming network packets and decided whether it is allowed to enter.
+It is a set of rules called an Access Control List (ACL).

+Firewall rules can be based on:

+* IP Address
+* Domain names
+* Word list
+* Ports

+Types of firewall:

+1. Host-based firewall:
+It is a software firewall that is installed on a system and it protects the computer only.
+Example: Zonewall, 3rd party anti-virus programs, Microsoft Windows firewall preinstalled in Windows OSes.
+2. Network-based firewall:
+Protects the entire network.
+It is a combination of hardware or software.
+Can be a stand alone device, a software or can be cloud based.

+Usually, both firewalls are used in a network.